 Readers have undoubtedly been following the events surrounding the OCCUPY WALL STREET (OWS) movement.
 Since mid-September, thousands of protestors have occupied Zuccotti Park in downtown Manhattan, just blocks from Wall Street.
 Protests have now spread to hundreds of cities around North America.
 Tens of thousands have taken part in occupations, demonstrations and general assemblies that have shown levels of self-organization and direct participation in political activity unseen in the US for many decades.
 The exploited and angry population has raised its voice, shown its indignation against the ills of capitalism.
-The international impact of OWS across the world also can’t be underestimated: protests have taken place in the most important centre of world capitalism, raising slogans and frustrations that echo those raised throughout Europe and North Africa.
+The international impact of OWS across the world should not be underestimated: protests have taken place in the most important centre of world capitalism, raising slogans and frustrations that echo those raised throughout Europe and North Africa.

 However, the future of the movement seems uncertain.
 While many protestors vow to continue their occupations indefinitely, it is becoming increasingly clear that the movement’s initial spontaneous energy is in reflux, as its hallmark general assemblies (GAs) are transformed more and more into a passive echo chamber of the “working-groups” and “committees,” many of which appear to be dominated by professional activists, leftists, etc. The situation remains fluid, but we think it has reached a certain level of development that we can now attempt to make a preliminary assessment of its meaning and identify some of its strengths and weaknesses.

 The ICC has been able to participate in these events in New York, where several militants and close sympathizers have made a number of trips to Zuccotti Park to speak with occupiers and participate in the GAs.
 ICC sympathizers elsewhere have sent us reports on their experiences in these movements in their cities.
 A vibrant discussion has also started on our website’s discussion forum.
-This article is a contribution to this debate, and we welcome our readers to join in the discussion.
+This article is a contribution to this debate and we welcome our readers to join in the discussion.

-First we must recognize that the current occupation movement grows from the same source as all the massive social revolts we have witnessed over the course of 2011.
-From the movements in Tunisia and Egypt to the emergence of the indignados in Spain, the occupations in Israel and the mobilizations against austerity and union-busting in Wisconsin and other states, the frustration and desperation of the working class—in particular the younger generations hit hard by unemployment.
+First we must recognize that the current occupation movement grows from the same source as all the massive social revolts we have witnessed over the course of 2011: from the movements in Tunisia and Egypt to the emergence of the indignados in Spain, the occupations in Israel and the mobilizations against austerity and union-busting in Wisconsin and other states, the frustration and desperation of the working class - in particular the younger generations hit hard by unemployment.

-Thus we see a direct continuity between OWS and the growing willingness of the working-class to fight back against capitalism’s attacks on an international level.
+Thus we see a direct continuity between OWS and the growing willingness of the working class to fight back against capitalism’s attacks on an international level.
 OWS is clearly not a bourgeois campaign to derail and co-opt the class struggle.
-On the contrary, it is the latest in a series of movements, largely organized through the internet and social media—outside the unions and official political parties - through which the working class is seeking to respond to the massive attacks being unleashed against it in the wake of capitalism’s historic crisis.
+On the contrary, it is the latest in a series of movements, largely organized through the internet and social media - outside the unions and official political parties - through which the working class is seeking to respond to the massive attacks being unleashed against it in the wake of capitalism’s historic crisis.
 The movement is thus to be welcomed as a sign that the proletariat in North America has not been completed defeated and is unwilling to suffer capitalism’s attacks indefinitely.
 Nevertheless, we must also recognize that there are different tendencies at work in the movement, that a combat is taking place between different wings.
 The dominant tendencies have a strongly reformist outlook, the more proletarian tendencies are having a very difficult time locating the class terrain of its struggle.

-Perhaps the most positive aspect of the OWS protests has been the emergence of the General Assemblies (GA) as the movement’s sovereign organs that represents an advance over the mobilizations in Wisconsin, which despite its initial spontaneity, was quickly taken over by the organizational apparatus of the unions and the left of the Democratic Party.
+Perhaps the most positive aspect of the OWS protests has been the emergence of the General Assemblies (GA) as the movement’s sovereign organs.
+That represents an advance over the mobilization in Wisconsin, which despite its initial spontaneity, was quickly taken over by the organizational apparatus of the unions and the left of the Democratic Party.
 The emergence of the GAs in OWS represents continuity with the movements in Spain, France and elsewhere, and stands as marked evidence of the capacity of the working class to take control of its struggles and learn from events in other parts of the globe.
 Indeed, the internationalization of the GAs as a form of struggle is one of the most impressive features of the current phase of the class struggle.
 The GAs are, above all else, an attempt by the working class to defend its autonomy by involving the entire movement in the decision making process and ensuring the widest and broadest possible discussion with the class.

 However, despite their importance in this movement, it is clear that the GAs in OWS have not been able to function without considerable distortion and manipulation from the professional activists and leftists who have largely controlled the various working-groups and committees that are supposed to be nominally responsible to the GAs.
 This weight has contributed to a severe difficulty for the movement in maintaining an open discussion and has worked to prevent it from opening a discussion of extending itself beyond the occupations to reach out to the working class as a whole.
 The 15M movement in Spain has also encountered similar problems.

 Early in the occupation, in response to persistent calls from the media for the movement to identify its goals and demands, a press committee was formed for the purpose of publishing an OCCUPY WALL STREET journal.
-One of our comrades was present at the GA when the first issue of this journal—which had already been produced and disseminated to the media by the press committee—was taken up.
+One of our comrades was present at the GA when the first issue of this journal - which had already been produced and disseminated to the media by the press committee - was taken up.
 The predominant sentiment of the GA was one of outrage that a journal had been produced and disseminated to the media with content that did not reflect the consensus view of the movement, but seemed to reflect one particular political point of view.
 A decision was made to remove the person responsible for the production and dissemination of the journal from the press committee.
 This action represented the power of the GA to assert its sovereignty over the committees and the working groups.
 An embryonic expression of the “right of immediate recall,” the offending member of the press committee was promptly removed for exceeding his mandate.